cea-hpc/modules/INSTALL.rst

     .. versionadded:: 4.3

+.. instopt:: --with-logger=BIN

+ Name or full path of default logger program to use to log information (can be superseded at run-time by environment variable) (default=\ ``logger``)

+ This installation option and :instopt:`--with-logger-opts` define the default value of the :mconfig:`logger` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

+ .. only:: html

+    .. versionadded:: 5.5

+.. instopt:: --with-logger-opts=OPTLIST

+ Settings to apply to default logger program (default=\ ``-t modules``)

+ This installation option and :instopt:`--with-logger` define the default value of the :mconfig:`logger` configuration option which could be changed after installation with the :subcmd:`config` sub-command.

+ .. only:: html

+    .. versionadded:: 5.5

 .. instopt:: --with-modulepath=PATHLIST

  Default path list to setup as the default modulepaths.
 Each path in this list